Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 3

 Ran into quite a lot of old boys, in

-London - Doc.
+London. — Doc.
 Mackay, flying Defiants

 whose watch I bought long ago (it never

 went.
-Went out to Brent Mullis's place
+Went out to Bert Mullis's place

 again, they were very nice to me & gave